vicramon/ember-tutorial/chapters/hello-world.md

 h1 Hello World
 ```

 Restart your server then visit http://localhost:3000.
 You should see 'Hello World' printed on the screen.
 If you see it then congratulations!
-You're one step closer to being an Embereño (yes, Ember devs do sometimes call themselves Embereños).
+You're one step closer to being an Embereño (yes, Ember devs do sometimes call themselves Embereños, though I kind of like Emberista).
 If you don't see it, you should clone my hello world repo and see what you've done differently.

 [Commit](https://github.com/vicramon/ember-hello-world/commit/2255b0077f85aeb4d5be6cb8aee041667bc62460)